hooktheduck/lolcmdspectator/README.md

 This process is unrelated to the launcher, so your online status does not change, and you don't even have to be logged in.
 Furthermore, this method still works even if spectating is bugged in the launcher.

-## Prerequisites

-Before you begin, make sure you have the following:

-- An active League of Legends account
-- A valid email address associated with your League of Legends account
-- Basic knowledge of using a web browser and navigating websites

 ## Steps to Retrieve Riot API Key